LENS: LLM-Enabled Narrative Synthesis for Mental Health by Aligning Multimodal Sensing with Language Models: Methods

 \textbf{Questions (Q).} The ground-truth questions consist of item-level prompts for each EMA question and a summary-level prompt that covers all items along with the overall severity statement.
 To increase linguistic diversity, we use GPT-4o to generate paraphrased variants of every question.
 For each original prompt, we created ten semantically equivalent but lexically distinct phrasings.
 During QA dataset construction, one paraphrased variant is randomly sampled for each instance.

 \textbf{Quality Control.} To ensure narrative reliability, we implement an automatic quality-control pipeline using a multi-model LLM-judge system (Figure \ref{fig:lens_dataset_construction}).
 Each judge model follows an LLM-as-a-Judge prompting template~\cite{li_generation_2025} with rule-augmented instructions that embed evaluation principles, baseline references, and dimension-specific rubrics directly in the prompt.
 Judges compare the template-based and enhanced narratives in a pairwise format and output five dimension scores (1–5), confidence values, and a short rationale, providing structured and transparent assessments.
 Because individual LLM judges can be biased, we use three independent models (Mistral-7B~\cite{mistral7b}, Llama-3.1-8B~\cite{llama3}, and Qwen2.5-7B~\cite{qwen2025qwen25technicalreport}).
 Dimension scores are averaged and rounded, and their sum forms a total quality score; confidence values are averaged similarly.
 A narrative is accepted only if its average total score exceeds 20 (out of 25) and its mean confidence exceeds 0.8.
 Otherwise, it is returned for regeneration and re-evaluation (FAIL in Figure \ref{fig:lens_dataset_construction}).
 This iterative refine-and-judge loop, akin to Refine-n-Judge~\cite{cayir2025refinenjudge}, filters out low-quality outputs and ensures that finalized narratives faithfully reflect EMA responses while improving fluency and diversity without introducing distortions.
+Importantly, the multi-stage LLM pipeline is used strictly for offline dataset construction and is never invoked at inference time; the deployed model consists solely of the patch-based encoder and the LLM backbone.
+Using commercial API pricing as a conservative upper bound, the total equivalent cost of constructing the full dataset is approximately \$7.75 (\$0.00015 per sample), ensuring high scalability (Table~\ref{tab:cost_analysis}).